DEFRA/waste-carriers-service/README.md

 ##Dependents

-* The waste-exemplar-frontend application, which is implemented in Ruby on Rails, is the client of the services exposed by this application.
+* The waste-carriers-frontend application, which is implemented in Ruby on Rails, is the client of the services exposed by this application.

 ##Configuration

 The service uses a Dropwizard configuration file (configuration.yml) which in turn refers to environment variables.
 You may want or need to set the following environment variables, e.g. in your ~/.bash_profile (if you are a Mac or Linux user):

 export WCRS_SERVICES_DB_HOST="localhost"